daparent/s3-reverse-proxy-test-env/README.md

+# How Does This Work
+This particular project is a set of common services found in an enterprise:

+- Auth / Auth (with OIDC) = KeyCloak
+- Postgres = Database for KeyCloak application data
+- S3 Buckets = Minio
+- Nginx = Load Balancer for Minio
+- Hashicorp Vault = Secrets Management

+All of this is setup and configured together in order to test out using a reverse s3 proxy to enable enhanced auditing and secrets fetching for users.
+The goal is to have a reverse proxy that will grant users access based on groups they belong to in Keycloak using s3 access and secret tokens stored in Hashicorp Vault.

+Docker compose was selected to allow for the most portability in setting up the environment.
+All containers are given a hostname to make network communication as easy as possible.
+In order to connect to the minio s3 backend nginx fronts the small demo cluster of nodes with the nginx.conf setting up the reverse proxying to that set of services.

+All data is stored externally from the containers through external file stores and/or mounting directories directly into the containers.
+No data should be written into the container filesystem.

 # General Config

 Some of these settings would be bad for a production server, shortcuts are used here when they are unimportant for dev purposes since the server contains fake data and is only intended to be used for development.  **DO NOT USE ANY OF THIS SETUP FOR PRODUCTION WITHOUT GIVING PROPER SCRUTINY**.